Nexys-Consulting/RightQlikSense/README.md

 # RightQlikSense

-Just a quick hack to add Windows context menu to open QVF files in Qlik Sense Desktop with default web navigator even if the application is not in the directory `C:\Users\[Username]\Documents\Qlik\Sense\Apps`
+Just a quick hack to add Windows context menu to open QVF files in default web navigator (and in Qlik Sense Desktop) even if the application is not in the directory `C:\Users\[Username]\Documents\Qlik\Sense\Apps`

 > Qlik Sense Desktop need to be started before action work

 ![1511768444348](imgs/1511768444348.png)